 - vehicle use

 All Mercedes-Benz cars nowadays have wear indicators and sensors that measure how thick brake pads and rotors are.
 When they become too thin, the vehicle will warn the driver with that ‘Service brake’ message.
 In addition to usual brake wear, owners whose cars use the SBC system must know it counts every braking.
-The idea is that the SBC module has a certain service life, during which it can activate several times.
+The idea is that the SBC module has a certain service life, which can be activated several times.

 How to reset the service brake warning on a Mercedes-Benz?